prisma/prisma-engines/README.md

 - `bigdecimal`: Numeric values can be read as `BigDecimal`.
 - `vendored-openssl`: Statically links against a vendored OpenSSL library on non-Windows or non-Apple platforms.
+- `fmt-sql`: Enables logging SQL queries _formatted_.
+The `FMT_SQL` env var must be present for the formatting to be enabled.

 ### Goals: